aliclark/the_wooden_sword/Questions in Experience Realism.md

 I currently assume that there might be realism enough that colour experiences have a last and a first and are ordered.
 No colour experience is shorter than blue, and no colour experience is longer than red.

 ie. you could pick any colour experience by addressing it using a fractional number between 0.0 inclusive (blue), and any valid number up to 1.0 exclusive (red).
-The initial question is whether there is any limit to the number of decimal places you can state the number with.
+The initial question is whether there is any limit to the number of decimal places you can meaningfully state the number with.

 ## [Discussions](https://github.com/aliclark/the_wooden_sword/discussions) welcome!